Menu Close

 3. Visit the Church of St Peter and Paul

 Sv.
-Petra a Pavla (Mariánskolázeňská Street) on the southern outskirts of Karlovy Vary.
-Here is the old church built in 1854-1856 with an incredibly beautiful ceiling painting.
+Petra a Pavla is located on Mariánskolázeňská Street on the southern outskirts of Karlovy Vary.
+The church was built in 1854-1856 and has a beautiful ceiling painting.

 Karlovy Vary